HM Prison Service: Specialist roles

 In addition to uniformed officers carrying out security and custodial roles, a number of specialist functions exist within every prison.
 Some are assigned to uniformed specialist officers, while others are carried out by non-uniformed support staff.

 Before the "Fresh Start" initiative there were more uniformed specialist officer roles, including dog handlers, works officers, hospital officers, catering officers, physical education officers, and officer instructors.
-Today the uniformed Specialist Officer roles include dog handlers (DH), works officers (W), and healthcare officers (H) and Physical Exercise Instructors (PEI) who are the successors of the former hospital officers.
+Today the uniformed specialist officer roles include dog handlers (DH), works officers (W), and healthcare officers (H) and physical exercise instructors (PEI) who are the successors of the former hospital officers.
 The roles of the former catering officers, PE officers, and officer instructors are today taken by non-uniformed caterers, PE instructors, and educational/vocational instructors.
 Other key non-uniformed roles within the staff of a prison include chaplains, psychologists, and administrators.

 Private prisons

 Privately managed prisons were introduced in the 1990s.
-Currently, there are 15 prisons in the UK run by third parties including: HMP Altcourse, HMP Ashfield, HMP Bronzefield, HMP Doncaster, HMP Dovegate, HMP Five Wells HMP Forest Bank, HMP Lowdham Grange, HMP Oakwood, HMP Parc, HMP Peterborough, HMP Rye Hill, HMP Thameside and HMP Northumberland.
+Currently, there are 15 prisons in the UK run by third parties: HMP Altcourse, HMP Ashfield, HMP Bronzefield, HMP Doncaster, HMP Dovegate, Five Wells Prison, HMP Forest Bank, HMP Lowdham Grange, HMP Oakwood, HMP Parc, HMP Peterborough, HMP Rye Hill, HMP Thameside and HMP Northumberland.
 These are run by three third party contractor companies: G4S, Serco and Sodexo.

 Ban on industrial action

 Questions were raised about the status of the POA (Prison Officers' Association) in the 1990s.
 In 1994, a legal decision determined that it was illegal to induce prison officers to take industrial action – a law which had applied to police officers since 1919 – meaning that the POA could not call strike action amongst its members.
 New labour legislation introduced by the Conservative government in 1992 laid down that the POA could no longer be a trade union.
 This was reversed in the Criminal Justice and Public Order Act 1994, but prison officers were still denied the right to take industrial action.
-This right was restored in 2004 to prison officers in the public sector in England, Wales and Scotland, but not in Northern Ireland or to prison custody officers in the private sector.
+This right was restored in March 2005 to prison officers in the public sector in England, Wales and Scotland, but not in Northern Ireland or to prison custody officers in the private sector.

 On 29 August 2007, the POA started a 24-hour walkout of prisons, picketing establishments asking prison officers not to attend work for their shift.
 This was the first ever national strike action taken by the POA.
 The POA reported that 90% of its members (27,000) went on strike that day.

 In January 2008, the Home Secretary announced that the government was to introduce legislation to remove the right for prison officers in England and Wales to take strike action.
+This legislation was enacted as section 138 of the Criminal Justice and Immigration Act 2008.
 In November 2016, the High Court approved a government request to stop industrial action taking place.
 In July 2017 the government won a High Court bid to obtain a permanent ban on industrial action by prison officers.